Guleixibian2009/awesome-bs5/README.md

 # BS5-CheatSheet
-Another website of mine, and a cheatsheet of Bootstrap5 for ya!
+Another website of mine, and an awesome list of Bootstrap5 for ya!